-On the consummation of the Merger on November 3, 2021,12,218,750 publicly traded warrants for Class A common stock at an exercise price of \$11.50 (the "Public Warrants") and 8,900,000 warrants held by the Sponsor with an exercise price of \$11.50 (the "Private Placement Warrants") converted automatically into warrants of Aurora common stock.
+On the consummation of the Merger, 12 million public warrants for Class A common stock at an exercise price per share of \$1.50 and 9 million private placement warrants held by the Sponsor with an exercise price per share of \$11.50 converted into warrants of Aurora common stock.
+The public and private placement warrants that remain unexercised will expire on November 3, 2026.